hadronized/blog/Thoughts_about_designs.md

 The problem with massive libraries is the tight bound it creates between the libraries and the developers.
-It’s very hard with such libraries to say that you can use it whenever you want because you perfectly know it.
+It’s very hard with such libraries to say that you can use it whenever you want because you perfectly know them.
 You could even just need a few things from it; like, the *SQL* part.
 You’ll then have to install a lot of code you’ll perhaps use 10% of.

 # KISS